girlscript/winter-of-contributing/Web_Development/FrontEnd/Transparent_Form_using_CSS.md

 # TRANSPARENT FORM USING HTML AND CSS
-In order to create a transparent layout for any website , one has to focus on following components:
+In order to create a transparent layout for any website , one has to focus on the following components:
 - HTML
 - CSS

-For an easy start , here a login form is created by using HTML.
+For an easy start,a log-in form is created using HTML.
 Further CSS is used to add the desired outlook.

 ## HTML
 HTML is referred as a basic skeleton for all websites.
 Here, it provides the layout of the whole login form.
 ##### STEPS FOLLOWED:
 - Sign-up into fontawesome.com and create your profile.
-In return , you will receive a kit of icons which will be used in the following website.
+In return , you will receive a kit of icons to be be used in the following website.
-- Import a file named as "kit.fontawesome" from your profile and select icons for email and password-input field.
+- Import a file named as "kit.fontawesome" from the profile and select icons for email and password-input field.
-- Inside the container class, one can start building his/her form by dividing it into two classes ,named as 'box'.
+- Within container class, start building the form by dividing it into two classes, named as 'box'.
-- The three components to be added inside file are: email field , password and a Sign-in button.
+- The three major components to be added are: email field , password and a sign-in button.

 #### IMPLEMENTATION :